dmenezesgabriel/docker-localstack-hello/docs/aws-ec2.md

 ## AMI - Amazon Machine Image

 Provides the information required to launch an instance, which is a virtual server in the cloud.
 You must specify a source AMI when you launch an instance.
 You can launch multiple instances from a single AMI when you need multiple instances with the same configuration.
 You can use different AMIs to launch instances when you need instances with different configurations.

+## Pricing

+### On Demand

+On-Demand instances are ideal for short-term, irregular workloads that cannot be interrupted.
+No upfront payment or long-term commitment is required.
+You pay only for the hours that you use.

+This model works like a pay-as-you-go mobile phone plan: you pay for what you use and you pay for as long as you need it.

+### AWS EC2 Savings Plans

+Savings Plans is a flexible pricing model that provides savings of up to 72% on your AWS compute usage.
+This pricing model offers lower prices on Amazon EC2 instances usage, regardless of instance family, size, OS, tenancy or AWS Region, and also applies to AWS Fargate usage.

+This model works like a contract, where you commit to a consistent amount of compute usage (measured in $/hour) for a 1 or 3 year term, and in exchange you receive a discount on that usage.
+You can choose between two different types of Savings Plans: Compute Savings Plans and EC2 Instance Savings Plans.

+### Reserved Instances

+Reserved Instances provide you with a significant discount (up to 75%) compared to On-Demand instance pricing.
+In addition, when Reserved Instances are assigned to a specific Availability Zone, they provide a capacity reservation, giving you additional confidence in your ability to launch instances when you need them.

+This model works like a contract, where you commit to a consistent amount of compute usage (measured in $/hour) for a 1 or 3 year term, and in exchange you receive a discount on that usage.
+You can choose between two different types of Reserved Instances: Standard Reserved Instances and Convertible Reserved Instances.

+### Spot Instances

+Spot Instances allow you to request spare Amazon EC2 computing capacity for up to 90% off the On-Demand price.
+Spot Instances are available at a discount compared to On-Demand pricing, and you pay the Spot price that's in effect for the time period your instances are running.
+Spot Instances are a cost-effective choice if you can be flexible about when your applications run and if your applications can be interrupted.

+This model works like an auction, where you bid for the price you are willing to pay for a compute capacity.
+If the current Spot price is lower than your bid, your instances will run.
+If the Spot price goes above your bid, your instances will be terminated.

+### Dedicated Hosts

+Dedicated Hosts are physical servers with EC2 instance capacity fully dedicated to your use.
+Dedicated Hosts can help you address compliance requirements and reduce costs by allowing you to use your existing server-bound software licenses.

+This model works like a contract, where you commit to a consistent amount of compute usage (measured in $/hour) for a 1 or 3 year term, and in exchange you receive a discount on that usage.